KrisAden/pypsa-eur-KHA/Obsidian Vault/PyPSA-EUR.md

 - Inbuilt database of conventional powerplants
 - inbuilt electrical demand timeseries
 - inbuilt timeseries for renewable generation availability and capacity factors
+- Open source data only
+- high temporal and spatial solutions

+# Configuration

+config.yaml is the main "interface" with the model, and it is here that things such as countries and reference year is set.
+By default reference year is 2013.

+Global CO2 Reduction target is